Scaffold/matrix attachment region: Use in gene therapy

 As an alternative to viral vectors, which can have unwanted effects in patients body, non-viral methods of gene therapy are being studied.
 One of such methods uses plasmids with special properties - the so-called episomes.
 Episomes have the ability to divide together with the rest of eukaryotic genome during mitosis.
 Compared with standard plasmids they are not epigenetically silenced within nucleus and are not enzymatically destroyed.
 Episomes acquire this ability through the presence of S/MAR sequence within their construct.

 Additional information

-Recently, Tetko has found a strong correlation of intragenic S/MARs with spatiotemporal expression of genes in Arabidopsis thaliana.
+In 2006, Tetko found a strong correlation of intragenic S/MARs with spatiotemporal expression of genes in Arabidopsis thaliana.
 On a genome scale, pronounced tissue- and organ-specific and developmental expression patterns of S/MAR-containing genes have been detected.
 Notably, transcription factor genes contain a significant higher portion of S/MARs.
 The pronounced difference in expression characteristics of S/MAR-containing genes emphasizes their functional importance and the importance of structural chromosomal characteristics for gene regulation in plants as well as within other eukaryotes.